 I don't know why they are so threatened by my work.
 Teaching people to read and write and helping children to have a better future?
-People who do this and those who burn schools, kill teachers and students are not Muslim.
+The people who did this to us and those who burn schools, kill teachers and students are not Muslim.
 The first teaching of Quran is 'Seek knowledge even if you are required to go to China'.